Once you start the application, you will see its main window:

 GRANT OF LICENCE

 The software is licensed, not sold.
-Upon purchase of a licence, SoftPerfect grants you non-exclusive, non-transferable rights to use the software and all its features according to the terms of this EULA.
+Upon purchase of a licence, SoftPerfect grants you non-exclusive, non-transferable rights to use the software and all its features according to the terms of this EULA and the purchased licence type as described in the Licence Types section.

 DISTRIBUTION OF LICENCE KEYS

-Except for the specific purposes described in the GRANT OF LICENCE section of this EULA, licence keys issued by SoftPerfect may not be distributed by any person, organisation or their agents without written permission from the copyright holder.
+Except for the specific purposes described in the Grant of Licence and the Licence Types sections, licence keys issued by SoftPerfect may not be distributed by any person, organisation or their agents without written permission from the copyright holder.

 THIS PRODUCT IS DISTRIBUTED “AS IS”.
 NO WARRANTY OF ANY KIND IS EXPRESSED OR IMPLIED.
 YOU USE IT AT YOUR OWN RISK.
 NEITHER THE AUTHOR NOR AGENTS OF THE AUTHOR WILL BE LIABLE FOR DATA LOSS, DAMAGES, LOSS OF PROFITS OR ANY OTHER KIND OF LOSS WHILE USING OR MISUSING THIS SOFTWARE.